Deborah Delmer: Career

-As of 1987 Delmer accepted a faculty position at the Hebrew University of Jerusalem.
+As of 1987, Delmer accepted a faculty position at the Hebrew University of Jerusalem.

 Using a combination of approaches from molecular biology and genetics, Delmer and her collaborators developed a cDNA library and were the first to identify a plant gene involved in the synthesis of cellulose.

 As of 1997, Delmer returned to the United States, where she became chair of the Section of Plant Biology at the University of California, Davis.
 One of her research experiments there determined that sterylglucoside is a primer for the initiation of cellulose synthesis and the creation of a new cellulose chain.

-In 2002, Delmer became a Director of the Rockefeller Foundation.
-Her work there has focused primarily on agricultural development in Africa.
-She has emphasized the need for plant biology to become a translational science.
-She encourages scientists to address in-the-field problems faced by farmers, such as falling rates of crop production under conditions of stress and low inputs.
+In 2002, Delmer became a Director of the Rockefeller Foundation, where her work focused primarily on agricultural development in Africa.
+She has emphasized the need for plant biology to become a translational science and encouraged scientists to address in-the-field problems faced by farmers, such as falling rates of crop production under conditions of stress and low inputs.

 Delmer sits on the board of The American Chestnut Foundation.
 She served as the editor-in-chief of the Annual Review of Plant Biology from 2002-2004.